-Some would argue that back pain is the worst kind of pain possible.
+Some would argue about the purpose of pain and that back pain is the worst kind of pain possible.
 It always comes at the most inconvenient times and can drag on for days, months, or even years.
 But as aggravating and exasperating as it can be, pain has a purpose.

 What is Your Body Trying to Tell You?